 In addition, fellows will learn to manage premalignant conditions as well as the tailored treatment of patients with hereditary colorectal cancer syndromes.
 They participate in weekly multidisciplinary treatment-planning conferences that include the colorectal multidisciplinary tumor board as well as a dedicated rectal cancer multidisciplinary planning conference.

 The curriculum is designed around competency-based objectives rooted in the ACGME core competencies.
 To achieve the objectives, the fellow will participate in nine designated colorectal surgery service rotations, one medical oncology/radiation oncology rotation and one elective rotation.

 To supplement the academic development of the fellow, one month of protected research time will also be provided.
 The entirety of the curriculum will be conducted over a 12-month period.
-The ACRSO fellows are integrated into the research program of the section of Colon and Rectal Surgery.
+The ACRSO fellows are integrated into the research program of the Department of Colon and Rectal Surgery.
 There are abundant research opportunities, including exposure to clinical trials and cancer registry based large data outcomes research.

 In both the clinical and operative environments, the faculty will supervise the trainee’s progression toward independence.
 To support the clinical experience, additional educational sessions will occur through didactic lectures, journal clubs, grand rounds, multidisciplinary conferences and one-on-one teaching sessions with faculty.

 The combination of clinical exposure and interactive educational opportunities will provide for a comprehensive experience in colorectal oncology for the advanced surgical fellow.
 At the completion of the fellowship, the trainee will have gained technical experience in minimally invasive colon and rectal surgical oncology including low and complex rectal cancer, intersphincteric resections for low rectal cancer and multivisceral resections.